aosabook/500lines/contingent/chapter.rst

 in order to minimize the work performed while also ensuring a complete build.
 To answer this question —
-what nodes are downstream from ``api.rst``? — we need to examine the *outgoing* edges from ``api.rst``.
+“what nodes are downstream from ``api.rst``?” — we need to examine the *outgoing* edges from ``api.rst``.
-But building the dependency graph requires that Contingent be concerned with a node's *inputs* as well: what inputs were used, for example, when the build system assembled the output document ``tutorial.html``?
+But building the dependency graph requires that Contingent be concerned with a node's *inputs* as well.
+What inputs were used, for example, when the build system assembled the output document ``tutorial.html``?
 It is by watching the input to each node that Contingent can know that ``api.html`` depends on ``api.rst`` but that ``tutorial.html`` does not.
 As sources change and rebuilds occur,
-Contingent uses the incoming edges of each changed node to remove potentially stale edges and relearn which resources the build routine uses this time around.
+Contingent rebuilds the incoming edges of each changed node to remove potentially stale edges and re-learn which resources a task uses this time around.

 Our set-of-tuples does not make answering either of these questions easy.